Sriracha

 - May boost metabolism due to capsaicin, potentially aiding in weight management.

-- Could act as a natural pain reliever thanks to its capsaicin content.
+- Could act as a natural pain reliever because capsaicin has properties that may alleviate certain types of pain.

 Storage Tips